Race Gurram (soundtrack): Release

 In January 2014, Lahari Music purchased the Audio rights for an amount of ₹75 lakh.
-On 4 March 2014, composer Thaman confirmed that the film's audio would be launched on 14 March 2014 via his Twitter.
 However, with news of Pawan Kalyan holding a public meeting to announce his political ambitions coming out, the producers decided to postpone the proposed audio launch.
-Later Thaman confirmed that the film's audio would be launched on 16 March 2014 at Hyderabad.

 The 30 seconds promos of all the six songs were released on 13 March 2014 by Lahari Music.
-It was reported later that the Audio will be launched in a simple formal event without any fanfare.
-While actor-turned-politician Chiranjeevi was said to attend the function as a chief guest, Shruti Haasan confirmed that she can't attend the function since she was shooting for her Hindi film Welcome Back in Dubai.

 The venue was confirmed later which was Park Hyatt hotel at Hyderabad and the Album was reported to be launched at 6:30 PM IST.
-The audio launch event was aired Live on MAA Movies and TV9 from 7:00 PM IST.
-The function was also live streamed online on various websites.
-Chiranjeevi unveiled the pack and distributed the CD's to all the guests.